HealthRex/CDSS/scripts/DevWorkshop/ReadMe.AWSDevEnvironment.txt

 				LOCAL_PROD_DB_PARAM["HOST"] = 'YourDBID.cwyfvxgvic6c.us-east-1.rds.amazonaws.com'	# "Endpoint"
 				LOCAL_PROD_DB_PARAM["DSN"] = "medinfo"		# "DB Name"
 				LOCAL_PROD_DB_PARAM["UID"] = 'postgres'		# "Username" default master account name at this time.
-				LOCAL_PROD_DB_PARAM["PWD"] = '<password>'	# Get this from someone else or LastPass
+				LOCAL_PROD_DB_PARAM["PWD"] = '<password>'	# Get this from someone else or LastPass.
+Or see "Version B's" LocalEnv.py file.

 === Version B - Restore an EC2 Linux Server with Local Database ===
-If you just want to run some code against a local of a database, this will likely be a simpler, efficient approach.
+If you just want to run some code against a local copy of a database, this will likely be a simpler, efficient approach.

 - Restore EC2 (Elastic Compute) Instance
 	- Pick the Amazon Machine Image to [Launch]
 		Find and select the image in EC2 > Images > AMIs section you want to restore.
 For example:
 		- stride-inpatient-2008-2014-postgresql - Has local PostgreSQL database installed with inpatient data from 2008-2014
 		- stride-inpatient-2008-2017-postgresql - Should be a superset of the above, updating dataset to 2017
 	- Additional Configuration and Connection Steps
 		See Version A above for the basic configuration steps, which should all basically be the same,